Madison, New Jersey: Local government

-Madison is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the Mayor and the Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
+Madison is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
+The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The Mayor of Madison is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-The Borough form of government used by Madison, the most common system used in the state, is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough form of government used by Madison, the most common system used in the state, is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 The Madison Municipal Building is the location since 1935 of a portrait of Abraham Lincoln, attributed to German immigrant artist W.F.K.
 Travers, painted from life in 1865.
 The painting, one of three known full-length paintings of Lincoln, is 9 ft high, and was loaned to the National Portrait Gallery in February 2023 until December 2027.

-As of 2025, the mayor of Madison is Democrat Robert H. Conley, whose term of office ends December 31, 2023.
-Members of the borough council are Council President Robert E. Landrigan (D, 2023), Maureen Byrne (D, 2022), Debra Coen (D, 2024), Rachel F. Ehrlich (D, 2022), John Hoover (D, 2023) and Eric Range (D, 2024).
+As of 2025, the mayor of Madison is Democrat Robert H. Conley, whose term of office ends December 31, 2027.
+Members of the borough council are Council President Rachel F. Ehrlich (D, 2025), John Forte (D, 2026), Thomas Haralampoudis (D, 2025), Melissa Honohan (D, 2027), Robert E. Landrigan (D, 2026) and Eric Range (D, 2027).

 Mayors of Madison

-Federal, state and county representation
+Federal, state, and county representation

-Madison is located in the 11th Congressional District and is part of New Jersey's 27th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Madison had been in the 21st state legislative district.
-Due to the 2021 apportionment following the 2020 Census, in the state elections in November 2023 and the subsequent legislative sessions starting in 2024, Madison will be part of New Jersey's 25th state legislative district.